-The WPN824 router allows you to block the use of certain Internet services by PCs on your network.
+The WGT624 v3 wireless router allows you to block the use of certain Internet services by PCs on your network.
 This is called services blocking or port filtering.
 The Block Services menu is shown below:

-Figure 5-2: Block Services menu
+Figure 4-2: Block Services menu

 Services are functions performed by server computers at the request of client computers.
-For example, Web servers serve Web pages, time servers serve time and date information, and game hosts serve data about other players' moves.
+For example, web servers serve web pages, time servers serve time and date information, and game hosts serve data about other players' moves.
 When a computer on your network sends a request for service to a server computer on the Internet, the requested service is identified by a service or port number.
 This number appears as the destination port number in the transmitted IP packets.
-For example, a packet that is sent with destination port number 80 is an HTTP (Web server) request.
+For example, a packet that is sent with destination port number 80 is an HTTP (web server) request.